geoffroyleconte/RipQPBenchmarks/README.md

 where `data_path` is the path containing the results of the benchmarks (`save_path` of the previous section) and `profile_path` is the path where the profiles should be saved.

-## Getting the benchmark tables in quadruple precision
+## Get the benchmark tables in quadruple precision

 ```julia
 quad_prec_table(data_path; latex = false)